Georgia may have been in the spotlight for politics lately, but there’s so much more to the state than current affairs.

-Pro Tip: Locals swear by the local farmers markets and craft markets.
-From local produce to hand-crafted goods, the Macon Farmers Markets are a fun way to enjoy a balmy day while supporting local businesses.
+Pro Tip: Locals swear by the farmers markets and craft markets.
+From local produce to hand-crafted goods, the Macon Farmers Markets in downtown Macon are a fun way to enjoy a balmy day while supporting local businesses.

 More than a thousand years ago, Georgia was home first to the Paleo-Indians and then to the Mississippian culture of prehistoric Native Americans.
 Macon is the site of the continent’s only reconstructed Earth Lodge and Early Mississippian temple mounds at the Ocmulgee Mounds National Historical Park.

-Visitors can explore the mounds and stroll along a wooden boardwalk through the area’s wetlands.
+Visitors can explore the Ocmulgee National Monument and stroll along a wooden boardwalk through the area’s wetlands.
 Visitors can also enter the Earth Lodge, a reconstructed council chamber of Mississippian culture.
 Using the original clay floor that dates back to 1015 A.D., the lodge was recreated in the late 1930s by Civilian Conservation Corps and Works Project Administration crews under the direction of Archeologist A.R.
 Kelly.